architecture-building-systems/CityEnergyAnalyst/docs/cea-workflow-guide.rst

 We encourage you to think about urban energy systems analysis as a series of processes required to assess the combination of urban and energy systems design that best fit local social, economic and environmental targets.
-For this, it is necessary that the we define Key Performance Metrics to determine whether an energy system is or not suitable for a given area.
+For this, it is necessary that the we define Key Performance Metrics to determine whether an energy system is or is not suitable for a given area.
 We also encourage you to define this at the beginning of every project as it will help you to build intuition about what you would like to achieve.